Ryanb58/design_patterns/README.md

 # Design patterns:

-Singleton - ensure only one instance of this class is made available globally.
+Singleton - Ensure only one instance of this class is made available globally.